basham/swit-workshop-a11y/slides.md

 - Partnering with Digital Accessibility Office

 Note:
 The Enterprise Systems division, which I am part of, has been doing a lot to improve our practices.
-In April, experts at Deque University conducated a multiday bootcamp training for us.
+In April, experts at Deque University conducted a multi-day bootcamp training for us.
 That content is now available for anyone at IU through Kaltura.
 Our developer leads have published accessibility guidelines for teams to follow.
 Developers will share various accessibility implementations and what they've learned, with the community of practice.
 Developers have incorporated automated accessibility testing tools, so we identify issues before features are manually tested.
 We have meetings to address accessibility issues across teams.
 And we've started to partner with the Digital Accessibility Office to evaluate some of our products.